beatt83/jose-swift/README.md

 You can access [here](https://beatt83.github.io/jose-swift/documentation/jose_swift/) to the documentation.

+### Getting Started

+For a quick guide on how to use the library please visit the [Getting Started](https://beatt83.github.io/jose-swift/documentation/jose-swift/gettingstarted) tutorial.

 For more examples on how to use this library please try to check the unit tests, they are extensive and should provide more information.

 ## Modules

 ### JWK (JSON Web Key)
 JWK is a standard way to represent cryptographic keys in a JSON format, as defined in [RFC 7517](https://datatracker.ietf.org/doc/html/rfc7517).
 This module provides functionalities for generating, parsing, and managing JWKs, which are essential for encryption, decryption, and signing processes.

+Please check our documentation for more on [JWS Signatures](https://beatt83.github.io/jose-swift/documentation/jose-swift/jwssignatures).

 ```swift
 let keyJWK = JWK(keyType: .rsa, algorithm: "A256GCM", keyID: rsaKeyId, e: rsaKeyExponent, n: rsaKeyModulus)